SG Lewis

-Samuel George Lewis (born 9 July 1994) is an English singer-songwriter, musician and record producer.
-He is mostly known for collaborating with many artists from Tove Lo, Dua Lipa, Victoria Monét, Jessie Ware, JP Cooper, Raye and Ray BLK to Bruno Major, Frances, Clairo and LANY.
+Samuel George Lewis (born 9 July 1994) is an English singer-songwriter, musician, and record producer.
+He is known for collaborating with artists including Tove Lo, Robyn, Dua Lipa, Nelly Furtado, Mabel, Victoria Monét, Lucky Daye, Jessie Ware, JP Cooper, Raye, Bruno Major, Ray BLK, Frances, Clairo, and LANY.

 Career

 2014–2016: Career beginnings

-A native of Reading, England, Lewis first became interested in music in his teens and played in several bands before he started experimenting with remixing tracks.
-Influenced by the introspective pop of Bon Iver and James Blake, as well as the club-ready hip-hop of artists like Common, Timbaland, and The Neptunes, Lewis began posting his own evocative, moody tracks online.
-He quickly built a loyal following, and eventually secured a residency DJing at Liverpool's Chibuku Club.
-He stated, "Being a resident DJ at Chibuku in Liverpool was fundamental.
+A native of Reading, England, Lewis first became interested in music in his teens and played in several bands before experimenting with remixing tracks.
+Influenced by the introspective pop of Bon Iver and James Blake, as well as the club-ready hip-hop of artists including Common, Timbaland, and The Neptunes, Lewis began posting his own evocative, moody tracks online.
+He quickly built a loyal following and eventually secured a residency DJing at Liverpool's Chibuku Club.
+He said, "Being a resident DJ at Chibuku in Liverpool was fundamental.
 It allowed me to spend a lot of time behind the decks and see a different top DJ every week.
 Genre-wise, Chibuku has had everything: house, dubstep, techno, drum 'n' bass.
 The first night I went to, Ben Klock was playing downstairs and Andy C upstairs.
 There aren't many places in the world where you'd get those two on the same line-up.
 You have this new wave of electronic producers who are largely SoundCloud-based, making electronic music without any thought to the club.
 That's great.
 But there's so much to be learned from the old-school approach of resident DJing."